5 min

 • If you are under 40 and have no known risk factors for Glaucoma, you should have a comprehensive eye exam every two to four years.

-• If you are between the ages of 40 and 54, you should have a comprehensive eye exam every one to three years.
+• If you are between 40 and 54, you should have a comprehensive eye exam every one to three years.

-• If you are between the ages of 55 and 64, you should have a comprehensive eye exam every one to two years.
+• If you are between 55 and 64, you should have a comprehensive eye exam every one to two years.

 • If you are over 65, you should have a comprehensive eye exam every six to 12 months.